asindel/ArtFacePoints/README.md

 We provide the pre-trained model and the inference code to test ArtFacePoints for artwork images of size 1024 x 1024 which are cropped to the facial region.

-### Pretrained weights
+### Pre-trained weights

-The pretrained weights of ArtFacePoints from the paper can be downloaded [here](https://drive.google.com/drive/folders/1GpgRXGjxtAKkvwkfQ8RpD7h9tP6beSP2?usp=sharing).
+The pre-trained weights of ArtFacePoints from the paper can be downloaded [here](https://drive.google.com/drive/folders/1GpgRXGjxtAKkvwkfQ8RpD7h9tP6beSP2?usp=sharing).

 Move them into the folder: "/weights"